binary-butterfly/validataclass/README.md

-# WTFjson
+# validataclass

-This package is an approach to use some of WTForms great ideas for JSON API validation.
+Python library for input validation designed for (but not restricted to) JSON-based APIs, neatly integrating with dataclasses.

-Status: development / alpha.
+Status: In development / alpha.